June 8, 2023

 In part one Darlene and Melody discuss the disappearance of Walter Collins.
 On March 8, 1928 Christine Collins was called in to work for a few hours at her job as a telephone operator.
 Her son, nine year old Walter Collins, wanted to go see a movie, so Christine gave him a dime to go.
 She instructed Walter to come home directly after the movie.
 That would be last time Christine Collins would ever see her son.
 Walter's disappearance made national headlines.
 The LAPD were desperate to solve this case because of recent bad publicity but they were getting nowhere.
 Five months later a boy claiming to be Walter Collins showed up.

 In a seemingly unrelated incident police were called out to a chicken farm in Riverside County to check on the immigration status of a young worker.
-Police would soon learn the horrifying fate of Walter Collins as well as several other missing boys.
+Police would soon make a very horrifying discovery.

 Intro Music: Isaiah Hildreth